 By Tom Bloomer, Austin TX

-(Mark’s note: This is a submission from a blog reader, thought I would try an experiment here.
-If you have an essay or story to submit, please email me using the link on the left hand side of the page).
+(Mark's note: This is a submission from a blog reader, thought I would try an experiment here)

 For any organization to function efficiently and to continue to show optimum growth, the organization must implement and maintain some type of continuous improvement program, some type of organizational standard and a true quality management initiative.